Sending & Receiving Email

 Partial

 Only a subset of email messages succeeded to update.
-The return object will include a list of identifiers of messages which failed the update and a list which succeeded the update.
+The return object will include a list of identifiers and error descriptions of email messages which failed the update and a list which succeeded the update.

 Failure